 Withdrawal symptoms may range from smaller problems such as headaches or difficulties sleeping all the way to things such as epileptic episodes, seizures, intense pain, or even death.
 The severity of the symptoms relies heavily on the substance in question and the frequency of use for the person.

 With the use of CBD being a relatively new trend, there isn’t yet conclusive evidence as to how CBD tolerance works.
 What we do know is that over-saturation of the receptors responsible for handling CBD does occur, eventually leading to reduced effects.

-A tolerance to CBD can be reset rather quickly however, as many people have reported that a simple two day long tolerance break will refresh the receptor sites back to normal.
+The time that CBD stays in your system is relatively low, 5 days at the longest.
+Which means a tolerance to CBD can be reset rather quickly, as many people have reported that a simple 2-5 day long tolerance break will refresh the tolerance back to normal.

 How CBD Can Be Used To Fight a Nicotine Addiction

 In the case of a nicotine addiction, CBD can actually be used to help alleviate the psychological dependency that is present with nicotine.
 First we’ll check out why nicotine is so addictive.

 When inhaled, nicotine plays a role by releasing dopamine – a feel-good, powerful neurotransmitter that’s responsible for feelings of pleasure.
 Over time, the brain will associate the puff of a cigarette with feelings of relaxation and happiness, while forming subtle short term memories.